B2. Operations

 To complete this learning task, students must be able to:

-• understand the concept of multiplication and the distributive property;
+• multiply and use the distributive property;

-• understand that a number can be broken down in different ways.
+• decompose a number in different ways.

 Mathematical Vocabulary

-commutative property, distributive, decomposition
+commutative property, distributive property, decomposition

 Materials